 Statement & Bio

-Alek de Dóchas is an interdisciplinary artist based out of Albuquerque, NM & Boise, ID who works primarily in a combination of ceramic sculpture, video, performance, and installation.
-They have attended Pacific Northwest College of Art (Oregon) and Boise State University (Idaho), graduating with a BFA in Visual Art at the latter institute in the Spring of 2018.
-De Dóchas is currently a graduate student in the University of New Mexico's MFA Art & Ecology program.
-In their studio practice, Alek explores eco-philosophy, deep ecology, and environmental activism as well as their own identity as a queer Latinx artist in the United States and how those topics intersect.
+Zuniga de Dóchas attended Pacific Northwest College of Art (Oregon) and Boise State University (Idaho), graduating with a BFA in Visual Art at the latter institute in the Spring of 2018, and they are currently a candidate in the University of New Mexico's MFA Art & Ecology program.
+Their work has been exhibited and published nationally from coast to coast, and they have performed in internationally-exhibited and award-winning films.
 Future exhibitions will be announced as they approach.